Myanmar: What's behind Aung San Suu Kyi 'confusing' pardon? – DW – 08/02/2023

 Myanmar analyst Aung Thu Nyein says there were rumors that Suu Kyi could be set free, but the junta has decided to reduce her sentence instead.

 "The pardon of the junta seems confusing," he said.
-"I expect more lenient treatment for her, but I don't expect immediate change as long as the [the government] feels secure," the analyst added.
+"I expect more lenient treatment for her, but I don't expect immediate change as long as the [the government] feels secure."

 With the latest pardon, Suu Kyi has another 27 years left on her sentence.
 Her ally and former leader of the now-dissolved National League for Democracy, 71-year-old Win Myint, also received a partial pardon, reducing his sentence from 12 to 8 years.
 The move was part of a grant of amnesty that also saw more than 7,000 prisoners released on Tuesday to mark Buddhist Lent.